troglobit/uget/README.md

 Origin & References
 -------------------

-The `uget` project is the development arena for the `ssdp-scan` tool in the [ssdp-responder][2] project.
+The `uget` project shares most of its code with the `ssdp-scan` tool in the [ssdp-responder][2] project.
 You may also find an equally stupid web server here.
 Please don't use it for anything remotely production oriented!